angristan/awesome-stars/README.md

 ## JavaScript

+- [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity
 - [quantumsheep/qtmsheep.com](https://github.com/quantumsheep/qtmsheep.com) - My personal website
 - [ezshine/vscode-rainbow-fart-waifu](https://github.com/ezshine/vscode-rainbow-fart-waifu) - a virtual lover will accompany your programing
 - [SaekiRaku/vscode-rainbow-fart](https://github.com/SaekiRaku/vscode-rainbow-fart) - 一个在你编程时疯狂称赞你的 VSCode 扩展插件 | An VSCode extension that keeps giving you compliment while you are coding, it will checks the keywords of code to play suitable sounds.